nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 - Cost: Approximately $10.01 per board on JLCPCB (in quantities of 10) + ~$0.50 for a USB micro-B connector
   - $5.80 per board to use the STM32L151C8T6 instead of the STM32F103
   - $7.02 per board to use the STM32F302CBT6 instead of the STM32F103
-- Includes all components on the breakout board:
+- Includes all but one of the components on the breakout board:
    - STM32F103C8T6 (U1)
    - Power regulator, power filtering capacitors, blocking diodes, ferrite bead (U2, C1-C8, D1, D2, L1)
    - Reset circuit (C9, S1)